LAST CHANCE TO GET 25% OFF NOW WITH CODE 'BLACK'

 The Hedges Direct team are experts in pleached trees, so we will be happy to help with any questions or enquiries that you might have.

-You can order any quantity of pleached trees, but for orders of 4 trees or below, please note that a delivery charge will apply.
-For larger orders, we can often subsidise the delivery cost or discount the cost of the plants.
+You can order any quantity of pleached trees, but for orders less thatn £1500 in value please note that a delivery charge of £450.00 will apply.

 It is a little challenging delivering pleached trees, but thankfully we have years of experience getting them safely to gorgeous gardens across the country, so whether your outdoor space is small, stately or suburban, we are happy to take on the challenge.
 Our pleached trees are mainly grown as root balls, so the season typically runs from October to May.
 We do have a range of pot-grown pleached trees available all year round - fresh pleached trees in particular are a cost-effective and popular option.